AdHoc-Protocol/AdHoc-protocol/README.md

 </details>

-When process this description file, generator embed in the source the packets assigned id information.
+When this description file is processed, the generator will include the assigned ID information in the source pack.

 ![image](https://user-images.githubusercontent.com/29354319/194849405-e65f0ef9-482d-43ec-8e13-f78a137caec2.png)

 ## Empty packs

-Empty packets have no fields.
-Implemented as singleton.
-Used as most efficient way to signal about something.
+Empty packs Empty packets have no fields and are implemented as singletons.
+They are used as the most efficient way to signal something.

 ## Value pack

-Packages with information that fits into 8 bytes are special - `Value` packs.
+Packs with information that fits within 8 bytes are special - `Value` packs.
-These packets do not allocate on the heap, their data is stored in primitive types.
+These packs do not allocate on the heap, and their data is stored in primitive types.
-Code generator provides methods to pack and unpack the pack's fields data.
+The code generator provides methods for packing and unpacking the pack's field data.

-Packs with one primitive type field are `Value` by default.
+Packs with a single primitive type field are `Value` packs by default.

 ## Enums and constants

-If you need to propagate on hosts some constants, and they have the same integral type: use enums
+Enums and constants If you need to propagate constants across hosts and they have the same integral type, use enums.

-`[Flags]` attributes Indicates that an [enumeration can be treated as a bit field; that is, a set of flags.](https://learn.microsoft.com/en-us/dotnet/api/system.flagsattribute)
+The `[Flags]` attribute Indicates that an [enumeration can be treated as a bit field, or a set of flags.](https://learn.microsoft.com/en-us/dotnet/api/system.flagsattribute)

-None-initialized enum fields are automatically assigned integer values.
-If enum has `[Flags]` attribute, generated value, is a **bit flags** like respectively
+Non-initialized enum fields are automatically assigned integer values.
+If enum has the `[Flags]` attribute, the generated value, is a set of a **bit flags**

 If your constants have non primitive datatype, use static/const fields optionally: